 In an online statement, West Hollywood said the new requirement is a response to the high COVID-19 delta variant transmission rate in Los Angeles County and throughout the country.
 California’s overall transmission rate is far below Texas’s or Florida’s but has officials concerned enough to take extra measures.
 West Hollywood’s move comes a few weeks after California required vaccinations or regular testing for health care workers and state employees.

 West Hollywood’s vaccination verification requirement applies to both patrons and employees.
-October 11 is the deadline for the new rule, though officials recommend implementing it as soon as possible.
+October 7 is the deadline for the new rule to start, though officials recommend implementing it as soon as possible.

 Diners may not use a recent negative test for entry into indoor areas.
 If they are unable to show proof of vaccination, they can dine outdoors, or order food to go and remain masked if indoors, according to a West Hollywood spokesperson.

 This same spokesperson stated that if an unvaccinated diner seated outside needs to use the restroom, they can enter the interior without showing proof of vaccination.
 But they must wear a mask.

 The following are acceptable forms of vaccination proof: